 Mark S. Brennan Sr.

-Mark has over 29 years of extensive trial and litigation experience in state and federal courts.
+Mark has over 31 years of extensive trial and litigation experience in state and federal courts.
 Mark defends physicians, nurses, hospitals, nursing home/long term care facilities, physical therapists, dentists, and all other varieties of health care providers against medical malpractice wrongful death and personal injury claims.
 Mark serves as regional counsel for long term nursing care companies in Virginia.
 Mark represents and defends health care providers in proceedings before the state professional licensing and disciplinary boards.
 Mark also defends health care providers in discrimination/labor/employment cases and general personal injury cases.
 In addition to his defense of health care providers, Mark also defends attorneys against legal malpractice claims and defends sureties in bond litigation cases.
+Mark serves as Department Manager of the firm’s Richmond office.

 Mark is admitted to practice in all federal and state courts of Virginia, North Carolina, West Virginia and Pennsylvania, the U.S. Court of Appeals for the Fourth Circuit and the U.S. Supreme Court.
 Mark is a member of the law firm's Executive Board, the governing body of Vandeventer Black.
-He is also a member of the City of Richmond Bar Association, the Virginia Association of Defense Lawyers, the Virginia Trial Lawyers Association, the Defense Research Institute, the American Trial Lawyers Association, and the Virginia Bar Association.
+He is also a member of the City of Richmond Bar Association, the Virginia Association of Defense Lawyers, the Virginia Trial Lawyers Association, the Pennsylvania Bar Association, North Carolina Bar Association, West Virginia Bar Association, the Defense Research Institute, the American Trial Lawyers Association, and the Virginia Bar Association.

 Mark received a B.A. from the University of Delaware and a J.D. from University of Richmond, where he was an associate editor of The Law Review.
 He served as law clerk to the Honorable David G. Lowe, United States Magistrate Judge of the U.S. District Court for the Eastern District of Virginia, and as an officer for eight years in the U.S. Army Reserves Judge Advocate General’s Corps, Headquarters, and XVIII Airborne Corps in Fort Bragg, North Carolina.